 The Courts have also introduced other changes to continue their business safely during the pandemic.
 Some of these include using video link or telephone conference calls for some types of hearings to reduce the amount of people who go to court in person.
 For example Mental Health Tribunals are taking place by teleconference and children’s hearings by video conference.

 If you are unsure about what will happen with your case, contact your solicitor or get in touch with your local Sheriff Court or Tribunal.

 Below you will find information about criminal and civil cases during the pandemic.

 At the end of 2020, the Courts started to increase the number of criminal trials they hear while also ensuring they follow government measures against coronavirus.

-However, with new ‘Stay at Home’ and Tier 4 restrictions across the country, Scottish Courts have introduced new temporary measures and have confirmed that from 12 January to 28 February 2021 only the following trials will continue:
+However, with new ‘Stay at Home’ and Tier 4 restrictions across the country, Scottish Courts have introduced new temporary measures until 31 March 2021, and only the following trials will go ahead:

 The trial for my case was scheduled to happen in 2021, will it still go ahead?

 This will depend on the type of criminal trial your case was going through.